Written by Washington Foster Team

 It’s never been easy, but they’ve seen firsthand the incredible impact reuniting a child with their family can have on everyone involved.

-Reunification is the goal of fostering.
+Reunification is the goal of foster care.
 Yet, depending on your reasons for becoming a foster parent, it can be mentally draining and even emotionally damaging to go through if you expect to adopt.
 Here are a few ways to soften the impact.

 Start With Reunification In Mind